csekme/JNeuralNetwork/README.md

 ## Usage

-Here is an example for learning XOR fuction.
+Here is an example for learning XOR function.

 | A | B | y
 |---|---|---